shenwei356/shenwei356/README.md

 Learn more: http://shenwei.me

-I'm grateful to users who have greatly helped to report bugs and suggested new features.<br/>
+I'm grateful to users who have greatly helped to report bugs and suggest new features.<br/>
 I may respond to issues or fix bugs quickly, but I usually implement new features periodically (two or more weeks).